crschnick/pdx_unlimiter/GUIDE.md

 In addition to campaigns, you can also create folders by clicking on the **Add Folder** button shown in the picture.
-Next to it is a search bar that you can use to quickly find specific campaigns or savegames.
 A folder is meant to store various savegames that might belong to entirely different campaigns.
 An example is the generated **Melted Savegames** folder that stores any converted Ironman savegame.

-The campaigns and folders are ordered by how recently a savegame of that campaign was launched from the Pdx-Unlimiter.
+To move savegames into a folder, just drag and drop them there.

+At the top there is also a search bar that you can use to quickly find specific campaigns or savegames.
 The campaign name can be edited by clicking on it.
 You can also delete an entire campaign by clicking on the **Delete** button.

+The campaigns and folders below are ordered by how recently a savegame of that campaign was launched from the Pdx-Unlimiter.
+A campaign will automatically go to the top of the list if you launch a savegame from it.

 ## Savegames

+You can open a campaign or folder by clicking on it.
-By clicking on a campaign or folder, you can see the contained savegames, ordered by their in-game dates.
+Then you can see the contained savegames, ordered by their in-game dates.
 A savegame entry looks like this:

 <img src="docs/savegame.png" align="right" height="200"/>